Steroid injections are anti-inflammatory medicines that treat various health conditions, from joint pains to inflammatory bowel disease.

 Jury Awards and Payout Ranges for Herniated Disc with Steroid Injection

-For example, you are likely to recover the total amount of damages if you were in a rear-end collision and the police found that the other driver was entirely at fault.
+For example, you are likely to recover the total damages if you were in a rear-end collision and the police found that the other driver was at fault.

 Calculating the settlement amount for herniated disc injury requires examination of various factors, including the following: